tl;dr Link to heading

 Once you have the data, {sf} makes it easy to do spatial calculations.
 Judging from my many searches through stackoverflow, it hasn’t always been this easy.

-getting it wrong
+getting it wrong Link to heading

 How many people live within 5 miles of you?
 If you calculate this number for each person (well, each Census Tract) in the state, take the natural logarithm, then average them together (weighed based on the Census Tract’s population), you can come up with a nifty “urbanization index”